csingley/ofxtools/docs/client.rst

 Note that multiple accounts are specified as a comma-separated sequence.

-To spare your eyes from looking through all that tag soup, you can just tell ``ofxget`` to download the ACCTINFO response and update your config file automatically:
+Rather than parsing the raw XML manually, you can just tell ``ofxget`` to download the ACCTINFO response and update your config file automatically: